kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

 - I found a cool spot on campus in that Department after I met with the professor, and I never really returned to hanging out in my Department as much again.
 I took naps in that spot, ate lunch and would listen to the professors greet each other in the morning.
-I became familiar with the office dog of the floor.
+I became familiar with the office dog of the floor, and thumbed through free books left on shelves.

 ## The work
 - It's on work we're doing on implicit bias, in a way that might be helpful to the city.
 But we're trying to do it